csecht/draw_yolo_obb/README.md

 ##### Keyboard actions for the active box (red box):
 * 'Left' and 'Right' arrow keys rotate the box around its center.
-* 'Up' and 'Down' arrow keys increase or decrease box size.
+* Up and down arrow keys increase or decrease box size in Linux platforms.
+*   In Windows, the up and down keys control the zoom level.
 * 'i', 'k', 'j', and 'l' keys move the box up, down, left, and right.
 * 'e', 'd', 'f', and 's' keys increase or decrease height and width.
 * 'r' key removes the active box.